My dreams got crushed in high school.

 Of course, I researched it when I got home.
 The sexism was true.
 Many blog posts from female writers mentioned them being turned down by literary agents and publishing companies, because of their gender.
 Some of them never got published no matter how much they tried.
 They wrote their lives away online instead.

 Many female writers have changed their names.
 Louisa May Alcott became A. M. Barnard.
 Mary Ann Evans became George Eliot.
 Nelle Harper Lee became Harper Lee.
 Nora Roberts became J. D. Robb and several other pen names.
 Joanne Rowling became J. K. Rowling.

 The thought bewildered me.
 I never thought low of someone because of their gender before.
-I would never ‘not buy’ good food from a cook because he was a male.
+I would never ‘not buy’ good food from a cook because he was male.
 I would never ‘not accept’ help from a nurse because he was male.
 Why would it matter if I wrote a book and was a female?

 Needless to say, the idea confused me for years.
 It wasn’t until college that I decided I wasn’t going to let sexism control me.

 If people feed sexist people what they want by changing their names, nothing would change.
 We would still have mostly male names on the bookshelves.
 Little girls would still pass by another male author and could get discouraged from writing herself.

 I won’t let them control me.